AlexandreDiano/WeatherApp/README.md

 # Weather App

 This is a weather forecast application developed in React with TypeScript, utilizing the [api.met.no](https://api.met.no/) API for weather information and [OpenCage](https://opencagedata.com/) for obtaining user coordinates.
-The project also makes use of Tailwind CSS for styles and includes the "ShadCn" library for enhanced shadows.
+The project also makes use of Tailwind CSS for styles and includes the "ShadCn" library for enhanced UI components.

 ## Features